 On paper and in the flesh, it’s pretty simple: the Galaxy Note 10 is a vastly more interesting update.
 It features a new design, a gamut of new specs and hardware, and a heavily updated camera with new capabilities and better Time of Flight performance.
 Oh, and the Galaxy Note 10 will support 5G at launch too, unlike Apple’s entire range…

 The iPhone 11, while very much more of the same, is still a pretty significant update.
-Apple’s new A13 chipset will be the most powerful CPU on the market by a considerable margin, bringing with it plenty of performance updates and boosts over last year’s models.
-Imaging-wise, Apple’s iPhone 11 will also be rather impressive too; things like Smart-Frame sound truly interesting.
+Apple’s new A13 chipset is the most powerful CPU on the market by a considerable margin, bringing with it plenty of performance updates and boosts over last year’s models.
+Imaging-wise, Apple’s iPhone 11 will also be rather impressive too; things like Night Mode sound truly interesting.

 In this respect, both handsets are going to be good updates.
 But for overall “excitingness”, I think it is clear than Samsung’s Galaxy Note 10 is where all the action is going on; it’s a ball-out release that is designed to grab headlines and consumers’ attention.
-It has a stylus, it has a curved OLED display, and it might have up to 1TB of storage – basically, it’s a marketing department’s dream!
+It has a stylus, it has a curved OLED display, and it might have up to 512GB of storage (5G model only) – basically, it’s a marketing department’s dream!

 The iPhone 11, meanwhile, is like getting new windows installed on your home.
 It’s expensive and kind of boring.
 But it does bring plenty of benefits into your life – most of which are derived from the fact that it is more efficient.
 The A13, like modern glazing, is more efficient and more capable, meaning better performance and an easier life.
 Weird analogy, I know, but it worked in my head, so I hope you get the point.